shukumar-542/shukumar-542/README.md

 ## :eyes: Hi there

-### 🔭 I’m working - I am a self-motivated Web Developer and looking a job as a frontend developer.
+### 🔭  I’m working—I'm currently working as a Front-End Developer.
+I'm passionate about building interactive and user-friendly web applications.
-### 🌱 I’m exploring - I'm Currently Learning Next.js.
+### 🌱  I’m exploring – Actively learning Next.js to enhance my full-stack development skills.
-### 👯 Ask me about anything related to Javascript/react/Next.js.
+### 👯 Ask me about – Anything related to JavaScript, React, or Next.js.
+I’d love to share what I know!
-### 🤔 I’m trying - To learn  Somthing New.
+### 🤔 I’m trying to learn something new every day and stay up-to-date with modern web technologies.
-### ⚡ Fun fact - I love to playing cricket and watching.
+### ⚡ Fun fact – I love playing cricket and watching matches in my free time!

 <br />